-- 1. Retail sales of goods, except for convenience stores, service (gas) stations (except those which are an accessory use to a larger, retail use). - 2.
+- 1. Retail sales of goods, except for convenience stores, service (gas) stations (except those which are an accessory use to a larger, retail use), State liquor stores, and repair shops (except those which are an accessory use to a larger, retail use). - 2.
 Barber & beauty shops. - 3.
 Banks and other financial institutions. - 4.
 Municipal facilities required to provide municipal services.